+A method for improving wet ink trapping and reducing ink costs in process color printing.
 In shadow, midtone, and quarter-tone areas where all three process colors (C, M, Y) overprint, the gray components of those colors are reduced and replaced by black.
-This improves wet ink trapping and reduces ink costs in process color printing.